About Mediation

 It succeeds because people do not need to get along in order to mediate successfully.
 In fact, the whole point of mediation is to find rational answers for people who don't get along!
 To mediate successfully, the only thing the people need to agree on is this: a desire to reach fair solutions – even if they differ on what a fair solution might be.
 If that foundation exists, a skilled mediator can develop answers in a way that makes problems with communication, trust, and goodwill irrelevant and in a way that those qualities may actually improve.
 A skilled mediator focuses attention on facts and away from fights.
 A skilled mediator crafts agreement out of adversity.
 So says Henry Kissinger.

-Will I Be Protected In Mediation?
+Will I Be Protected In Divorce Mediation?

 Two women are sitting at a table and one is holding a pencil